JGCRI/moirai/ancillary/carbon_harmonization/readme.md

 ## Common questions related to inputs and outputs

+### Do the carbon outputs represent managed land or unmanaged land or both ?

+Currently the carbon outputs only represent carbon densities for unmanaged/undisturbed land.
+We are working on extending our approach to managed land types (Cropland, Pastures, Urbanland).
+Eventually, our outputs will include both carbon densities for managed and unmanaged land.

+### What year do the carbon outputs from moirai represent ?

+The carbon outputs by default (soil grids, spawn et al. data) represent the year 2010, but can also be re-programmed to generate outputs that represent the year 2000 (for the FAO outputs).
+See instructions below for the same.
+The user can also use any reference year by changing the reference carbon year in `moirai.h`.
+More detailed instructions are provided below.

+### How can a user update the reference year i.e. can a user change the reference year to another year (e.g. 2015) so that the carbon outputs refer to the vegetation cover in this year?

+To update the reference year, the following steps are involved:
+* (1) First the user would have to set the reference carbon year in `moirai.h` to a new reference year (e.g. 2015)
+* (2) Now the user must run `moirai` to re-generate `refveg_carbon_thematic.bil` and `refveg_area_carbon.bil`
+* (3) Copy these files to the ancillary/carbon_harmonization/input_files folder
+* (4) Re-run the moirai_carbon_harmonization.R script to regenerate new inputs (Run this for soil, aboveground biomass and below ground biomass)
+* (5) Copy the outputs to the indata/ folder
+* (6) Now when the user re-runs moirai, the carbon outputs will represent the new year

 ### How to use the FAO HWSD soil carbon for initialization?

 The FAO HWSD has only data for soil carbon (These outputs are generated using `moirai_carbon_harmonization.R` ), but no data for vegetation carbon.
 Hence to use these outputs, the user will have to use the following steps